molecule/molecule.github.io/_post/media-consumed.md

         link: https://www.alternateending.com/2008/07/the-loser-has-to-fall.html
     -
         title: Mission Impossible 2
         review: Laughably bad!
 SO many slow motion scenes of Tom Cruise and Thandie Newton gazing soulfully at each other!
 Basically soft porn and/or exposition the rest of the time!
 We muted it and watched it in fast motion (which just emphasized the poor camera work and awkward editing).
-Some of the scenes still felt slow!
+Even in fast motion, some of the scenes still felt slow!
 Kind of a masterpiece of awfulness, really, and therein lies its charm if you can stomach it.
 Makes Solo look like a gem.
         rating: 1.5
         link: https://www.alternateending.com/2015/08/blockbuster-history-this-mission-will-self-destruct.html
     -